 Mental Health Resources for Teens: It takes courage for someone suffering from mental issues to seek help.
 Teen Vogue magazine explains that teenagers who have emotional or mental problems are not alone.

-Behavioral Health Treatment Services Locator: On this page, the Substance Abuse and Mental Health Services Administration provides a locator to help you find treatment options if you’re struggling with a mental illness or an addiction.
+Behavioral Health Treatment Locator: On this page, the Substance Abuse and Mental Health Services Administration provides a locator to help you find treatment options if you’re struggling with a mental illness or an addiction.

 Teen Mental Health: Click this link to read more about teen mental health.